 The National Heart, Lung, and Blood Institute defines asthma as a chronic inflammatory disorder.
-Many cells including mast cells, eosinophils, macrophages, neutrophils, T lymphocytes, and epithelial cells contribute to the inflammation that occurs.
-The inflammation can lead to the symptoms of asthma that arise such as shortness of breath, wheezing, coughing and chest tightness.
+Many cells including mast cells, eosinophils, macrophages, neutrophils, T-lymphocytes, and epithelial cells contribute to the inflammation that occurs.
+The inflammation can lead to the symptoms of asthma that arise; such as shortness of breath, wheezing, coughing and chest tightness.

 Asthma is an obstructive airway disorder, limiting expiratory airflow.
 It is both acute and reversible and is characterized by obstruction of airflow due to inflammation, bronchospasm and increased airway secretions.
-Asthma is a disease that impacts all races, ages, sexes and ethnic groups.
-It is estimated 7% of Americans have asthma.
+Asthma is a disease that impacts all races, ages, sexes, and ethnic groups.
+It is estimated that 7% of Americans have asthma.
 Asthma and atopy have dramatically increased in westernized countries.
-Despite the high prevalence of disease there has been improved outcomes and fewer hospitalizations for asthma attacks.
+Despite the high prevalence of disease there have been improved outcomes and fewer hospitalizations for asthma attacks.
 Asthma is characterized by episodic wheezing, hyperresponsiveness of airways to various stimuli and obstruction of airways.
-These symptoms may occur few times a day or a few times a week, depending on the person.
-The National Asthma Education and Prevention Program Expert Panel guidelines for management of asthma recommend that patients who require daily asthma medications have allergy testing for perennial indoor and outdoor allergens.
+These symptoms may occur a few times a day or a few times a week, depending on the person.
+The National Asthma Education and Prevention Program Expert Panel guidelines for the management of asthma recommend that patients who require daily asthma medications have allergy testing for perennial indoor and outdoor allergens.

 The etiology of asthma can be multifactorial.
 It is thought to be a combination of genetic and environmental factors.
 However, the primary factor underlying all types of asthma is an exaggerated hypersensitivity response.
 This is described as an IgE-mediated response.
 This response is triggered by an offending agent, whether it be an allergen or environmental agent (such as air pollutants) resulting in an increased presence of eosinophils, lymphocytes and mast cells.
 This causes airway inflammation and damage to the bronchial epithelium.
 Cytokines have also been identified as a contributing factor to the pathogenesis of asthma.
 Abnormal smooth muscle and contractility and smooth muscle mass are also contributing factors.
 Allergic asthma attacks are related to exposure to specific offending agents.